Sexual Double Standards #

 Toxic Masculinity has been around for a long time.
 Pagan myths perpetuate it by sanctioning Zeus’s ravishing a variety of mortals.
 The patriarchy has dominated in most religions in the hierarchies of Synagogues, Temples, Churches, and Mosques claiming the authority of a male deity.

 History indicates that women are judged more harshly.
 Women suffer from a double standard; the exact same behaviour that types women as sluts, types men as studs.
+Women are either virginal saints or predatory sluts.

 in Homer’s world, erotic excellence is a sacred gift like any other human excellence, to be cherished without moral reflection.